 To the south of the Cathedral is the Abbey Treasury (Opatska Riznica), located in a building that was once the Bishop’s Palace, built in the 17th century.
 There’s a decent collection of artefacts, including church manuscripts from the 12th to 15th centuries, religious paintings, coins, pottery and more.

-The Town Museum (Gradski muzej) is located opposite the Cathedral, housed in what was once the palace of the Gabrielis, a Korcula family.
+The Town Museum (Gradski muzej) is located opposite the Cathedral, housed in what was once the palace of the Gabrielis, a family local to Korcula.
 It is home to assorted collections from which you can learn more about the history of the town.

 One of the most famous “symbols” of Korcula is the famous Moreska sword dance.
 Meaning “Moorish”, the dance used to depict the battle between the Moors and the Christians, although today is shown as a battle between a White King or Emperor and his followers (who are actually all dressed in red) and Black King or Emperor, who has kidnapped the bride of the White King.
 The two leaders’ armies do “battle”, accompanied to music, until the Black King surrenders.
 Performed weekly during summer, it is well worth a watch.